JacodH/Evolution-engine/README.md

 The evolution engine (may change the name) is a program that allows you to watch artificial organisms inside of your browser.

 ## Organism
 Organisms are made up of cells.
-Cells have are connected via bones to form a body.
+Cells are connected via bones to form a body.
 The organism can mutate its brain to more efficiently collect food pellets.

 ## Cells
 Cells take some energy and also have special qualities dependent on its type.